-- (a) Wipe all inner surfaces of inoculating booth with 85% ethanol. - (b) Place all flasks that will be required in the booth; i.e. all flasks to be transferred from (the transfer flask) and flasks containing sterilized media to be transferred into (new flasks). - (c) Close booth and switch on ultra-violet lamp.
+- Wipe all inner surfaces of the inoculating booth with 85% ethanol. - Place all flasks that will be required in the booth; i.e. all flasks to be transferred from (the transfer flask) and flasks containing sterilized media to be transferred into (new flasks). - Close the booth and switch on the ultra-violet lamp.
 Leave for at least 20 minutes.
-(It is not safe to look directly at ultraviolet light, so a dark cover should be placed over the plexi-glass (transparent acrylic plastic) viewing plate when the light is on.) - (d) Switch off lamp.
-Ignite small burner. - (e) Remove foil caps from one transfer and one new flask.
-Flame the neck of each flask by slowly rotating the neck through the flame. - (f) Tilt the neck of the transfer flask toward the new flask.
+(It is not safe to look directly at ultraviolet light, so a dark cover should be placed over the plexiglass (transparent acrylic plastic) viewing plate when the light is on.) - Switch off the lamp.
+Ignite the small burner. - Remove foil caps from one transfer and one new flask.
+Flame the neck of each flask by slowly rotating the neck through the flame.

+- Tilt the neck of the transfer flask toward the new flask.
 In one motion, remove both stoppers and pour an inoculum into the new flask.
 Transfer approximately 50 ml for diatom species and 100 ml for flagellates.
 Avoid touching the necks of the two flasks.
 Never touch the portion of the stopper that is inserted into the flask.
 Once the inoculum is added, replace the stopper in the transfer flask.
-Slowly flame the neck of the new flask before replacing its stopper. - (g) Replace foil cap over the neck of the new flask.
-Using a waterproof marker pen, label the new flask with the algal species inoculated and the date of transfer. - (h) Repeat it for all flasks within the booth.
-Once completed, turn off burner and open booth. - (i) Remove all new flasks and place in the algal incubator or a well-lit area in the algae culture facility. - (j) The remaining inoculum in the transfer flasks can be used to inoculate larger cultures such as 41 flasks or carboys. (from: Bourne, Hodgson and Whyte, 1989)
+Slowly flame the neck of the new flask before replacing its stopper. - Replace the foil cap over the neck of the new flask.
+Using a waterproof marker pen, label the new flask with the algal species inoculated and the date of transfer. - Repeat it for all flasks within the booth.
+Once completed, turn off the burner and open the booth. - Remove all new flasks and place them in the algal incubator or a well-lit area in the algae culture facility. - The remaining inoculum in the transfer flasks can be used to inoculate larger cultures such as 4 I flasks or carboys. (from Bourne, Hodgson, and Whyte, 1989)